The Rolling Stones: 1963–1964: Early success

 A cover version of Chuck Berry's "Come On" was the Rolling Stones' first single, released on 7 June 1963.
 The band refused to play it at live gigs, and Decca bought only one ad to promote the record.
-At Oldham's direction, fan-club members bought copies at record shops polled by the charts, helping "Come On" rise to number 21 on the UK Singles Chart.
+At Oldham's direction, fan-club members bought copies at record shops polled by the charts, helping "Come On" rise to No. 21 on the UK Singles Chart.
 Having a charting single gave the band entrée to play outside London, starting with a booking at the Outlook Club in Middlesbrough on 13 July, sharing the billing with the Hollies.
 (Note: Wyman's book Rolling With The Stones incorrectly states the band played the Alcove club that night.)
 Later in 1963, Oldham and Easton arranged the band's first big UK concert tour as a supporting act for American stars, including Bo Diddley, Little Richard, and the Everly Brothers.
 The tour gave the band the opportunity to hone their stagecraft.

 During the tour, the band recorded their second single, a Lennon–McCartney song, "I Wanna Be Your Man".
-It reached number 13 on the UK charts.
+It reached No. 12 on the UK charts.
 The Beatles' own recording of the song is included on the 1963 album With the Beatles.
 On 1 January 1964, the Stones' were the first band to play on BBC's Top of the Pops, performing "I Wanna Be Your Man".
-In January 1964 the band released a self-titled EP, which became their first number 1 record in the UK.
-The third single by the Stones, Buddy Holly's "Not Fade Away", reflecting Bo Diddley's style, was released in February 1964 and reached number 3.
+In January 1964 the band released a self-titled EP, which became their first No. 1 record in the UK.
+The third single by the Stones, Buddy Holly's "Not Fade Away", reflecting Bo Diddley's style, was released in February 1964 and reached No. 3.

 Oldham saw little future for an act that gave up the chance to get significant songwriting royalties by only playing the songs of what he described as "middle-aged blacks", thus limiting their appeal to teenage audiences.
 Jagger and Richards decided to write songs together.
 Oldham described the first batch as "soppy and imitative".
 Because the band's songwriting developed slowly, songs on their first album, The Rolling Stones (1964; issued in the US as England's Newest Hit Makers), were primarily covers, with only one Jagger/Richards original—"Tell Me (You're Coming Back)"—and two numbers credited to Nanker Phelge, the pen name used for songs written by the entire group.